venenux/alpine-wiki/tutorials/README.md

-Alpine Linux tutorias and how tos
+Alpine Linux tutorias and howtos
 =================================

 The **tutorials are hands-on docs** expected to try and achieve the goals described